MouseBiteLabs/Game-Boy-Pocket-Color/README.md

 **Issue: White screen, glitchy display, miscolored display, stuck on the boot logo**

+- Make sure your screen ribbon cable is inserted all the way into P2 and the bale is pushed all the way down.
 - Reflow the SRAM (U2) and make sure all pins are well-connected to the board.
 - Reflow the FFC connector (P2) and make sure all pins are well-connected to the board.
 - Reflow the CPU (U1) and make sure all pins are well-connected to the board.